datalad-handbook/book/docs/basics/101-1-create.rst

 Find a nice place on your computers file system to put a dataset for ``DataLad-101``, and create a fresh, empty dataset with the ``datalad create`` command.
-In a bit of time, you will thank yourself for adding a description to your dataset with the *optional* ``--description`` flag.
+In a bit of time, you will thank yourself for adding a description about the *location* of your dataset with the *optional* ``--description`` flag.
 (At the moment, we will not dive into the details of where that description ends up or becomes useful in the future, but in more advanced parts of the book we will see how this gets handy.)